zbakin/CppND-Capstone-PcapTool/README.md

 Libraries which simplified the implementation are: libpcap and pcapplusplus.
 Both of the libraries are available open source and do not need a license.

+## Use cases for PcapTool

+1. Network Traffic Analysis: By modifying pcap files, one can manipulate the captured network traffic to simulate different scenarios or test the behavior of network applications.

+2. Security Research: PcapTool could service in security research to analyze network traffic for detecting and investigating security threats.
+By modifying pcap files, it's possible to simulate different attack scenarios, test the effectiveness of security measures, or create custom datasets for machine learning-based security analysis.

+3. Protocol Development and Testing: when developing or testing network protocols, modifying pcap files can be useful for simulating specific network conditions or generating custom test scenarios.
+This allows evaluating the behavior of a protocol implementation under different network conditions.

+4. Traffic Generation: By tweaking pcap files, one can generate custom network traffic patterns for various purposes, such as load testing network infrastructure, evaluating the performance of network devices, or simulating specific application behaviors.

+5. Trading Analysis: Pcap application can also be used to analyze network traffic related to trading activities.
+By capturing and analyzing network packets, financial institutions can gain insights into the performance and latency of trading systems, identify any issues that may impact trade execution, and optimize trading strategies.

 ## Dependencies for Running Locally
 * cmake >= 3.7